lwjglgamedev/zvk/bookcontents/chapter-02/chapter-02.md

 ## Completing the code

-We will crate a new struct, named `VkCtx` which will group most relevant Vulkan context structs together.
+We will create a new struct, named `VkCtx` which will group most relevant Vulkan context structs together.
 By now, it will only have a reference to the `VkInstance` struct:

 ```zig